SurekaStoeckigt/Bowling_Scorecard/README.md

 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Note that referring to this rubric in advance may make the challenge somewhat easier.
 You should be the judge of how much challenge you want.

+## Code Review

+* The interface is not working yet.
+* All tests are passing.
+To run the test, copy the full path of the SpecRunner.html file and paste in the your web browser.
+* to play a game, create a game object in your console by : game = new Game();
+* enter the pins hit down by each roll with : game.roll(no. of pins hit).
+* to check which frame you are in, type: game._currentFrameNumber().
+* to check the total score enter: game.getTotalScore().
+* to check the score for each roll enter: game._frameRoll1Score(), game._frameRoll2Score() etc.